 Please remember to comply with university and local/state stay-at-home orders while self-documenting.

 Not sure what to document?
 The COVID-19 Questionnaire might help you get started telling your story.
 No need to answer all the questions, just the ones you wish to address.
+The four-part, An Archivist’s COVID-19 Journal, can also provide some ideas on what you might wish to capture in your submission.
 Once you have completed your thoughts, save the digital file and upload it along with the required information.
 You need not limit yourself to one submission – feel free to contribute over the coming months as the effects of this pandemic continue to impact the NMSU community.

 Please use the COVID-19 form, linked below, to submit your digital items.
 In submitting material, you agree to allow NMSU to preserve your materials and make them available for public use.
 The form provides important information about the copyright and use of your content.
 We accept most types of digital formats, including photos (jpg, png), videos (mp4, mov), audio (mp3), and text (txt, pdf, docx, doc) up to 100MB.
 If you are unable to digitally transfer materials to ASC, or have physical items you wish us to consider, please email us (firstname.lastname@example.org) for further instructions.